 Core Ukulele Chords - The Big Six Updated: Jan 1, 2003

 Core Chords for Ukulele, The Big Six - From four F7 chord voicings or shapes, your can build your massive 4-part, a.k.a., “jazz” chord vocabulary.
 Beyond basic open position chords, basic movable form chords and a core set of 4-part chords.
 There are just too many chords shapes too memorize.
-Learning the principles of how chords are constructed and the ukulele fingerboard are the way to go.
-Then you can create more advanced chords like 9#11, 7#5-9, 13b5, 7+9 on the fly as needed.

 Exploring Improvisation Using Tetrachords Updated: Jan 1, 2003

 Traditionally, a tetrachord is a series of four tones filling in the interval of a perfect fourth.
 In modern usage a tetrachord is any four-note segment of a scale or tone row including the augmented fourth (+4).
 The term tetrachord derives from ancient Greek music theory, it literally means four strings.

 Harmonic Analysis for Scale and Chord Selection Updated: Jan 1, 2003

 Harmonic Analysis is the process used to determine the harmonic function of chords within a chord progression or song.
 A chord progression is defined as a sequence of chords, each chord has a root and is a particular chord type.
 The relationship of a chord's to a scale determines its function within that scale's tonality.

-Site Membership Plans
+Site Access Plans for LearningUkulele.com

-Forever Premium Gold Plan - The Forever Premium Gold Plan gives you Unlimited 24/7 access to ALL lessons, downloads, songs, play-along jam tracks, videos, email access to Curt, resources and related assets.
-As well as ALL books by Curt Sheller as FREE downloads.
-Pretty much everything on the site and NEVER worry about a subscription or surprise payment due.
-And jump the que for my responding to any questions.
+Forever Access - With Forever Premium Access, you get ALL the benefits of a Premium Access Subscription such as Unlimited 24/7 access to ALL lessons, downloads, songs, play-along jam tracks, videos, email access to Curt, resources, related assets, and ALL books by Curt as FREE downloads.
+Pretty much everything on the site, and NEVER worry about a subscription or surprise payment again.
+And jump the queue for responding to any questions.

-NOTE: Each higher membership level includes ALL the benefits of the lower membership levels.
-The Private Lesson Plans include all the benefits of a Premium Access Plans as long as you remain a student on on the schedule.
+NOTE: Each higher access level includes ALL the benefits of the lower levels.
+Private Lessons include all the benefits of a Premium Access Plans as long as you remain a student on the schedule.